Being informed about the causes and risks of mold, as well as how to best remove and prevent it can

-Exposure to mold can cause various health problems ranging from minor irritations to allergic reactions and even serious lung infections.
-Mold thrives in moist areas.
-Therefore, to prevent mold growth in your home, you must control moisture levels.
-Check out this list of mold prevention tips:
+Exposure to indoor mold can cause various health problems.
+These range from minor irritations to allergic reactions, and even serious lung infections.

 According to the Centers for Disease Control (CDC), The Institute of Medicine (IOM) linked indoor exposure to mold with upper respiratory tract symptoms, coughing, and wheezing in otherwise healthy people.
 The IOM also associated indoor mold exposure with respiratory illness in otherwise healthy children.

 Furthermore, the CDC recommends that all indoor molds be eliminated.
 They added, “Generally, it is not necessary to identify the species of mold growing in a residence, and the CDC does not recommend routine sampling for molds.”
 Since all molds have the potential to cause allergic or allergic-like symptoms in people, especially sensitive individuals, you should eliminate them as soon as possible.

 There are many ways to help control moisture and prevent mold growth in your home.
 The basic rule is: if you can see or smell mold, eliminate the excess moisture, then clean and remove any mold.
 It’s very important to quickly identify and correct any moisture sources before health and structural problems develop.